Just My Way

-Dominique shrugged, her blonde hair falling behind her shoulders.
+Dominique shrugged, her blonde hair falling behind her shoulders as we sat on the couch.
 "Rose is Rose.
 It's hard to rein her in, and I doubt Aunt Hermione felt like doing that all the time.
 I doubt Uncle Ron even tried.
 So we now have Hell in the tangible form of Rose."

 "But that's who Rose is."
-Dom yawned and leaned forward, kissing my cheek.
-"Good night, Lysander.
+Dom yawned and leaned towards me, kissing my cheek.
+"Goodnight, Lysander.
 I'll see you in the morning."

 I nodded and watched her head up to the girls' dorms.
 Me?
 I remained downstairs and spent nearly half an hour staring at the dying embers in the hearth.